edgedelta/docs/docs/configuration/outputs-streams.md

 ### **AppDynamics**

-The AppDynamics output will stream analytics and insights to a AppDynamics environment.
+The AppDynamics output will stream analytics and insights to an AppDynamics environment.

 > **Before you begin**
 >
-> Before you can create an output, you must know your AppDynamics Global Account name and have available a API key.
+> Before you can create an output, you must have available the AppDynamics Global account name and an API key.
 >
 >   * To find your Global Account name, review this [document from AppDynamics](https://docs.appdynamics.com/21.1/en/application-monitoring/install-app-server-agents/agent-to-controller-connections#Agent-to-ControllerConnections-findaccountFindYourAccountNameandAccessKey).
 >   * To learn how to create new AppDynamics API key, review this [document from AppDynamics](https://docs.appdynamics.com/21.2/en/analytics/deploy-analytics-with-the-analytics-agent/analytics-and-data-security/manage-api-keys#ManageAPIKeys-CreateAPIKeys).